Make great trades. Avoid bad ones.

 2) Trend RT 25% 50% 75% or 3-4 Pushes to DB DT BOPB HNS RBO or RT

-swing high low BO then Trend Continuation
+swing high low BO then Weaker Trend Resumption

 Bitcoin / BTC

-Disclaimer: Most traders fail.
-Most traders lose all or
+Most traders fail.
+Most traders lose all or most of their money

-most of their money trading.
-This is not financial advice.
-Nothing on this
+trading.
+This site is not financial advice.
+Nothing on this site is

-degenerate trading strategy.
+trading strategy.

 Read at your own peril.